ProSAM: Enhancing the Robustness of SAM-based Visual Reference Segmentation with Probabilistic Prompts: Theoretical Analysis of and VRP-SAM

 \subsection{The Limitation of VRP-SAM Without Laplacian Regularization}

 In VRP-SAM, the prompt encoder is optimized solely by minimizing the segmentation loss:

 where \(\mu_z\) is the learned prompt embedding, \(f_S^M\) denotes the SAM mask decoder, \(F_S^I(I_t)\) is the image feature extraction, and \(M_t\) represents the ground truth mask.
-This objective ensures that the generated mask is close to the target mask but does not explicitly encourage the embedding \(\mu_z\) to reside in the center of the target prompt region \(R_{I_r, M_r, I_t}\).
-As a result, the learned embedding can end up near the boundary of this region, where the loss function may exhibit high curvature.
+This objective ensures that the generated mask is close to the target mask but does not explicitly encourage the embedding \(\mu_z\) to reside in the low-curvature area of the target prompt region \(R_{I_r, M_r, I_t}\).
+As a result, the learned embedding may end up in an area where the loss function exhibits high curvature.